mikegowen/react-starter/README.md

   }
 }
 ```
+The `resolve` section allows you to leave off the listed extensions when importing.

 The first `rule` above tells webpack to use `babel-loader` to process all `.js.` and `.jsx` files, ignoring anything in the `node_modules` folder.